tarwn/lessthandot-hugo/blogs/content/posts/2014-04-18-expanding-an-existing-azure-vm-system-drive.md

 ## The Quicker Process

-So, with a big fat &#8220;this worked on my machine and might blow up yours&#8221; disclaimer, here&#8217;s that process:
+So, with a big fat “this worked on my machine and might blow up yours” disclaimer, here's that process:

 1. Stop the server
 2. Delete the server (but keep the drives)